nikita-pasternatskyi/omniroid-c-plus-plus-project/README.md

 # Final Project

 --> OMNIROID - Small 2D Pixel platformer game made using GLFW, FMOD, OPENGL 3.3, C++ 2017, ENTT, ASEPRITE, LDTK, with main focus being placed on visuals - Mykyta Pasternatskyi <--

+The source code for the project is located under Development/Source

-## RELEASE BUILD IS CALLED "RELEASE.ZIP", IMPORTANT NOTE: THE GAME HAS A MEMORY LEAK, REPLAY WORKS, HOWEVER THE AMOUNT OF MEMORY EATEN BY THE GAME INCREASES.
+## IMPORTANT NOTE: THE GAME HAS A MEMORY LEAK, REPLAY WORKS, HOWEVER THE AMOUNT OF MEMORY EATEN BY THE GAME INCREASES.

 ## Requirements